woset-workshop/woset-workshop.github.io/WOSET2020-schedule.md

 *Please watch the videos prior to the Q&A!*

-Each time will be a Q&A with the presenting author via the workshop Zoom.
+Each time will be a Q&A with the presenting author via the workshop Zoom call.
-For the short papers, discussion will in the WOSET Slack Workspace.
+For the short papers, discussion will be chat in the WOSET Slack Workspace.

 # Session 1